 Impact

 A use‑after‑free flaw in the Ozone component of Google Chrome could enable an attacker to run arbitrary code when a user opens a specially crafted HTML page.
-The weakness is identified as CWE‑416, meaning the program is accessed after the memory it references has been freed.
+The weakness is identified as CWE‑416 and CWE‑825, indicating a use‑after‑free followed by a memory corruption condition that can be exploited to run arbitrary code.
 This flaw has a Chromium security severity of Critical, implying that exploitation could result in complete loss of confidentiality, integrity, and availability on the affected device.

 Affected Systems